awsdocs/aws-systems-manager-user-guide/doc_source/integration-github-ansible.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an S3 bucket** box\.
 Enter the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
-In addition, if the specified S3 bucket is in a different AWS account, make sure that the instance profile associated with the instance has the necessary permissions to write to that bucket\.
+In addition, if the specified S3 bucket is in a different Amazon Web Services account, make sure that the instance profile associated with the instance has the necessary permissions to write to that bucket\.

 1. In the **SNS notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.